Duyen-codes/bikeApp/README.md

 all stations are fetched and displayed (457 items in total)

 - pagination
-- searching is done from frontend
+- searching is done from frontend, search query will be executed right away when search field is typed.

 ![station list](./images/stations.png)